jaywhj/mkdocs-materialx/docs/setup/setting-up-navigation.md

 # Setting up navigation

 A clear and concise navigation structure is an important aspect of good project documentation.
-Material for MkDocs provides a multitude of options to configure the behavior of navigational elements, including [tabs] and [sections], and one of its flagship features: [instant loading].
+MaterialX for MkDocs provides a multitude of options to configure the behavior of navigational elements, including [tabs] and [sections], and one of its flagship features: [instant loading].